georust/geo/rfcs/2022-05-24-boolean-ops.md

 We also support clipping of a 1D geometry by a 2D geometry.
 This is the same as intersection but between geometries of different dimensions.
-In this case, we calculate region solely from the 2D geometry, and only output segments from the 1D geomtries.
+In this case, we calculate region solely from the 2D geometry, and only output segments from the 1D geometries.
 These are then assembled to output a `MultiLineString` in this case.
 This is captured in the `ClipOp` struct.

 Pls. ref `geo/src/algorithm/bool_ops/spec.rs`.